cesar-douady/open-lmake/doc/src/rules.md

 It does not declare any dep by itself.
 Syntactically, it follows the `side_targets` attribute except that:

 - Specified flags are dep flags only where `side_targets` accept both target flags an dep flags.
-- The flag `Ignore` or `ignore` only applies to reads to prevent such accessed files from becoming a dep where for `side_targets`, this flag prevents files from being deps or targets.
+In particular, the flag `Ignore` or `ignore` only applies to reads.
 - `.` may be specified as pattern (or pattern may include it as a possible match) which may be necessary when passing the `readdir_ok` flag.

 ### [`side_targets`](unit_tests/ignore.html#:~:text=side%5Ftargets%20%3D%20%7B%20%27BAD%27%20%3A%20%28%27bad%5Ftarget%27%2C%27ignore%27%29%20%7D)